ddavef/retouched/setup.md

 `127.0.0.1 registry.monkeysecurity.com`
 `127.0.0.1 playbrassmonkey.com`

-Setting it to 127.0.0.1 will make the flash games connect to localhost, aka the self-hosted server running on your computer.
+Setting it to 127.0.0.1 will make the flash games connect to localhost, aka the self-hosted server running on your PC.
-The modified app will connect to `192.168.1.115` which will also connect to your computer after setting it to that.
+The modified app will connect to the IP address you set, which should be your PC's one.

-Then go to Step 5.
+Go to Step 5.

 ### Hard Way

 The hard way involves redirecting the default domains on your router.
 If you have a router capable to do this, you don't need to use the modified app.

-Firstly, find out your computer's private IP address.

-#### Windows:

-Run `ipconfig` in a terminal or command prompt.
-Look for the IPv4 address.

-#### Linux:

-Run `ifconfig` in a terminal or command prompt.
-Look for the IPv4 address.

-#### macOS:

-Run `ifconfig` in a terminal or command prompt.
-Look for the IPv4 address.

-It should be something like 192.168.1.100.
-Make sure the private IP address is from your main network adapter.

 You need to redirect the following domains to your computer's private IP address:
 `registry.monkeysecurity.com`
 `playbrassmonkey.com`

-Then go to Step 5.
+Go to Step 5.

 # Step 5

 ## Playing games

-Download the latest release.
 Run the server on your computer:

 Run `python3 start_servers.py` in a terminal or command prompt.

+Run a game from the trusted directory.

 If you see something like:
 For games: